 Facebook Timeline Template With Downloadable Template

 After your cover photo, your fans are likely to notice your profile photo.
 This should ideally be your logo or another image that helps to brand your company, since the profile photo appears in your fans’ newsfeed and will be the image that they most associate with your business.
 When you create your profile photo, make sure you once again choose a photo of the correct size so that it doesn’t appear to be pixelated or have important elements cut off.
+The size Facebook requires for upload is 180px x 180px, while scaling the image down to display 168px x 168px.

 With these two elements in place, you are ready to produce some kick-ass content for your fans.
 Eventually you may be interested in custom apps to engage your fans and your friends on your Facebook page.
 Custom apps can also be loaded with custom images for the app button on Facebook’s timeline.